 One of the basic principles of Child health is that infants require a good amount of sleep to remain healthy throughout their life.
-This was scientifically validated by a study conducted in the University of Hoston which concluded that more than 11 hours of sleep per day is important for infants (upto 3 years of age) and also that lack of sleep during infanthood resulted in depression and anxiety disorders in later life.
+This was scientifically validated by a study conducted in the University of Hoston which concluded that more than 11 hours of sleep per day is important for infants (upto 3 years of age) and also that lack bounce house for sale of sleep during infanthood resulted in depression and anxiety disorders in later life.
 Surprisingly Ayurvedic literatures documented centuries ago say the same – Nidrayattam sukham duhkham. – Happiness (pleasure) and depression (pain) are dependent on quality of sleep.
 Charaka Samhita Sutrasthana 21/36.

 The Child of the present is the future of the world, who shall play multiple roles including family responsibility and self-sustenance.
 The quality of life that an infant leads speaks a lot about the child’s life till the end.
 Proper nutrition and lifestyle practices during childhood lays a strong foundation for accurate decision making, intelligent quotient, ability to fight against diseases and so on.